5 Ideas for a Race Day Breakfast

 - Carbohydrates provide quick and sustained energy to use in that run

-- Prevent low blood sugar
+- Prevent low blood glucose and blood sugar drops

 - Prevent feelings of physical hunger during a run